 - Distinguished Professor of Psychology

-Patrick Corrigan is a Distinguished Professor of Psychology at the Illinois Institute of Technology.
+Patrick Corrigan is a Distinguished Professor of Psychology at the Illinois Institute of Technology and a core faculty member in the Division of Counseling and Rehabilitation Science.
 Currently, he is principal investigator of the National Consortium for Stigma and Empowerment, a collaboration of investigators and advocates from more than a dozen institutions.
 He also heads projects examining integrated care primary and behavioral health care in a health disparities framework.
 He has written more than 400 peer-reviewed articles, is editor emeritus of the American Journal of Psychiatric Rehabilitation, and editor of a new journal published by the American Psychological Association, Stigma and Health.
 Corrigan has authored or edited fifteen books, most recently, The Stigma of Disease and Disability.
 He also is part of the team that developed the Honest, Open, Proud series of anti-stigma programs.

 Psy.D., Illinois School of Professional Psychology (1989)